cristian-5/Spin/ReadMe.md

 High level programming language for *research* in **Quantum Computing** built in *c++*.

-The **Virtual Machine** is almost ready.
 We aim to create a powerful language.

-The quantum part of the language is not ready yet, Dirac notation has been implemented in the lexer and preprocessor, but the **VM** doesn't support it yet.
+The **Virtual Machine** is ready but the quantum part of the language is not ready yet;
+Dirac notation has been implemented in the lexer and preprocessor, but the **VM** doesn't support it yet.